 The group’s fortunes rallied temporarily with their follow-up single, Days, released in June 1968.
 Clearly a conscious attempt by Ray to suppress his trademark quirkiness and irony in order to write a more straightforward love song, Days got to number 12 in the charts.
 Another Kinks classic, the record could easily have made it to number one or at least the top five a year earlier, but its relatively modest showing confirmed that the group’s star was now fading.
 Nine months later, in a more cynical attempt to restore their popular appeal, the Kinks released Plastic Man, which imitated the earlier style of Well Respected Man or Dedicated Follower of Fashion but without their satirical edge.
 A BBC ban resulting from the song’s shocking use of the word “bum” may also have contributed to poor sales and the record stalled at number 30.
 The next single Drivin’ failed to register in the charts, as did its brilliant successor Shangri-La, while Victoria – the final Kinks single of the ’60s – only reached number 33.

 Dave Davies’ once promising solo career went down the tubes as well.
 The single Lincoln County flopped in 1968, as did its 1969 follow-up Hold My Hand.
-Pye Records, who had been pushing Dave to record an album to take advantage of the success of Death of a Clown, lost interest and the project was shelved (though the material he recorded did emerge in various forms, some of it as Kinks B-sides of the period, and most recently on the CD Hidden Treasures).
+Pye Records, who had been pushing Dave to record an album to take advantage of the success of Death of a Clown, lost interest and the project was abandoned (though the material he recorded did emerge in various forms, some of it as Kinks B-sides of the period, and most recently on the CD Hidden Treasures).